ranjithnrjk/MLops_capstone_edureka/README.md

 # Salary Prediction Flask App

-This simple Flask application predicts salary based on years of experience using a pre-trained linear regression model.
+Using a pre-trained linear regression model, this simple Flask application predicts salary based on years of experience.
 The app provides a form for users to input their years of experience and receive an estimated salary.
 ## Demo

 ### Getting Started